What is Data Visualization?

 Or, If you are working from an existing data source:

-♦ Do the available data appropriately measure the phenomena of interest?
-What do they measure?
+♦ Does the available data appropriately measure the phenomena of interest?
+What does it measure?

-♦ Do you intend the visualization to be exploratory, or explanatory, or both?
+♦ Do you intend the visualization to be exploratory, explanatory, or both?

 ♦ What is the scope and/or scale of the visualization, in terms of quantity of data and/or the number of variables?